Urban-Analytics/INTEGRATE/llm/python/Embeddings/CLIP/WithClustering/ReadMe.md

 - Splits the data into 80% training, 20% testing
 - Performs model selection and hyper-parameter tuning using the 80% training data:
 - Tests out-of-sample performance of ‘best’ model

+**Output**: A saved version of the best model; statistics on out-of-sample model performance

 ----------------